 … until they get punched in the face!
-Evidently, this quote is attributed to Mike Tyson, but it outlines how life is, everyone has great plans and hopes, but when life punches you in the face, that is when your plan and YOU are being tested.
-I heard this one again after the Super Bowl and I do like the message sent, “Plan, but remember to react and change the plan if need be”.
+Evidently, this quote was said by Mike Tyson (allegedly).
+It outlines how life is: everyone has great plans and hopes, but when life punches you in the face, that is when your plan and YOU are being tested.
+I heard it again after the Super Bowl.
+I do like the message it sends: “Plan, but remember to react and change the plan if need be“.

-Not sure about the rest of my readers but February is a very painful month for me every year (financially speaking), because you have a perfect storm of Financial “trigger points” to cause stress:
+Not sure about the rest of my readers, but February is a harrowing month for me every year (financially speaking), because you have a perfect storm of Financial "trigger points" to cause stress:

-• A month into your financial plan for the year, yet you most likely are not seeing much progress (due to the debt load of January).
+- A month into your year-long financial plan, you most likely are not seeing much progress (due to the debt load from January).

-• This is a short month, but all the bills still want to get paid (your cost per day of living this month is actually more, because it is so darn short).
+- This is a short month, but all the bills still need to be paid (your cost per day of living this month is actually higher, because it is so darn short).

-• Taxes loom on the horizon, both Federal and municipal property taxes and you wonder can you pay one with the rebate you hope to get from the other?
-Sometimes you do your Federal taxes and get a rude surprise like, you OWE money (due to your HUGE income from financial blogging (yes that is a joke)).
+- Taxes loom on the horizon, both Federal and municipal property taxes, and you wonder whether you can pay one with the rebate you hope to get from the other?
+Sometimes you do your Federal taxes and get a rude surprise, like you OWE money (due to your HUGE income from financial blogging (yes, that is a joke)).

 All of this creates a "perfect storm" of financial stress to deal with in a very short month.
 Remember that Mike Tyson quote, I think this month is punching me in the mouth.